ameliarahman/ameliarahman.github.io/_posts/2024-12-22-Partitioning.md

 #### List Partitioning
+The second method is `List Partitioning`.
+Quoted from Official PostgreSQL Documentation:

 > The table is partitioned by explicitly listing which key value(s) appear in each partition.

-This is another partitioning method, where we can divide our data based on specific values in a column.
+This is another partitioning method where we can divide our data based on specific values in a column.

 Let's say we have `stores` table that has 3 location data ('Jakarta', 'Sukabumi', 'Bogor').
 We can partition the table based on the location column, so that whenever new data is inserted, it will automatically be routed to the specific partition based on the location: